Unscraped Art

 "Creative Commons" images have very sketchy origins.
 Museums have stolen many things from many people.
 Open access solves a legal problem – not a consent problem.
 Many museums and archives hold material that was taken under colonial conditions, cataloged under Western property law, and later released as "public domain" or CC0 by institutions that were never the rightful moral authorities over it in the first place, if anybody ever did.

-This tool only harvests from sources that have already chosen to publish material under open-access terms.
-It does not harvest around community protocol systems or treat legal openness as proof of ethical permission.
+This tool only searches sources that have already chosen to publish material under open-access terms.
+It does not reach around community protocol systems or treat legal openness as proof of ethical permission.
 That line matters.
-This tool intentionally does not harvest from platforms that use community consent protocols because those communities have chosen not to default to open access, and that choice matters.

 I don't call generated images "art" – we can debate that all day.
 Unless they involved extremely complex decisions or coding, I call them "decoration."
 I do use them when they assist accessibility or provocation toward positive social goals.